json-api/json-api/_format/1.1/index.md

 * `created`
 * `updated`

-The value of each member **MUST** comply with the ISO 8601 standard.
+The value of each member **MUST** comply with the variant of ISO 8601 used by JavaScript's `JSON.stringify` method to format Javascript `Date` objects.

 Any unrecognized members in this object **MUST** be ignored by the application processing the document.

 ## Keywords